pateldeev/cs480Patel/PA10/README.md

       * ESC: Will properly close all windows and exit program

 ## Scoring and Gameplay
-The player has 3 lives before the game must be restarted.
-The number of lives and points scored can be seen in the terimnal window.
+The player has 3 lives before the game ends.
+The number of lives and points scored can be seen in the terimnal window as well as IMGUI menu.

 ## Configuration File
 This program makes use of configuration files to initialize various parameters.
 The configuration file can be loaded with the '-l' command line flag.
 By default, the "launch/DefaultConfig.txt" file is loaded.
 The data in the file must appear in the order shown.
 Note that changing certain parameters may cause unintended consequences.
 Adding new lines/variables may cause errors.

 ## IMGUI Menu System
 There is a menu system that runs in a separate window.
-It keeps track of the camera location and focus point. <br>
+It keeps track of the camera location and focus point.
+It also keeps track of the score and number of lives <br>

 ## Shaders
 The GLSL source code for the various vertex and fragment shaders are located under the "shaders/" directory. <br>